 SH.08.F – Campus Security Authorities

-The following have been designated by TCC as Campus Security Authorities (CSA): Campus Provosts, Chief Human Resources Officer, Senior Student Affairs Officer, Title IX Coordinator, Chief of Campus Police, Dean of Student Affairs, Dean of Visual and Performing Arts, Director of Student Life, Assistant Director of Human Resources, Director of Student Conduct and Community Standards, Director of Wellness Services, Assistant Director of Student Life, Assistant Directors of Student Life, Health Promotion Coordinator, all Campus Police Officers (full and part-time), and all Student Organization Advisors.
+The following have been designated by TCC as Campus Security Authorities (CSA): Campus Provosts, Chief Human Resources Officer, Vice President of Student Affairs, Title IX Coordinator, Chief of TCC Police, Dean of Student Affairs, Dean of Visual and Performing Arts, Director of Student Life, Assistant Director of Human Resources, Director of Student Conduct and Community Standards, Director of Wellness Services, Assistant Director of Student Life, Assistant Directors of Student Life, Health Promotion Coordinator, all TCC Police Officers (full and part-time), and all Student Organization Advisors.
 CSAs are responsible for reporting crimes to the TCCPD, including crimes where the victim chooses to remain anonymous.
 Reports filed with CSAs are counted and disclosed in the Annual Security Report.
 CSAs are asked to complete a Campus Security Authority Incident Report.
-Any crime report made to a Campus Security Authority can be immediately transmitted to the TCC Campus Police.
-Victim support services are available, and Campus Police works with the local police to ensure timely notice is provided to students regarding crimes reported to either police or Campus Security Authorities and considered to represent a threat to others.
+Any crime report made to a Campus Security Authority can be immediately transmitted to the TCC Police.
+Victim support services are available, and TCC Police works with the local police to ensure timely notice is provided to students regarding crimes reported to either police or Campus Security Authorities and considered to represent a threat to others.

 In certain instances, a crime victim may be reluctant to file a report fearing the process and/or loss of his/her anonymity.
 In such circumstances, crime victims are encouraged to consider making a confidential report to one of the designated Campus Security Authorities.
 At a minimum, crime victims will receive valuable referral information.
 Confidential reports are important because they provide valuable information that will enhance the safety of the community-at-large and they will, at least, provide a more accurate portrait of actual campus crime.
 Help is always available.